 Florida Highway Patrol Jobs

 The Division of the Florida Highway Patrol (FHP) is part of the Florida Department of Highway Safety and Motor Vehicles and the law enforcement agency that oversees the state’s roads and highways.
-It consists of 1,946 sworn positions and 529 non-sworn positions.
+It consists of 1,946 positions for sworn officers and 529 non-sworn positions.

 The Florida Highway Patrol is divided into six bureaus: